nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The selected student name is invalid or not in the list of students.
+The inputted student's name is invalid or cannot be found.
   * 3a1.
-EduMange shows an error message.
+EduManage shows an error message.

     Use case resumes at step 3.